Fear of medical procedures: Adults

 When fear of dental work is not overcome in childhood it is very likely to continue into adulthood, causing a total avoidance of dental visits, which can lead to poor hygiene and lack of proper care for their teeth.
 Both age and gender have huge differences in how people express and deal with their fear of dental work.
 Overall women express a fear of dental procedures more than men.
 Although dental anxiety is shown to be lower in men than in women, men expect more pain from the procedure.
 This expectance of pain leads many to miss appointments and be unwilling to seek professional help for simple things like toothaches.
 These simple things can lead to larger problems resulting in decaying teeth and poorly cared for gums.
 Age also makes a difference in how dental work is dealt with.
 Dental fear in young adults (ages 18–23) is significantly higher than fear in adults (ages 26–79) showing that over the years, with maturity the fear of dental work decreases.
 Still many are making appointments and breaking them or not making them at all, leading to a deterioration of their dental condition.

 Treatment for this medical fear is similar to that of the treatment of adults who fear surgery.
 Explanations of what is going on can help, also dentists speaking to patients with less embarrassing wording (such as calling what they have a phobia or treating them like a child while discussing their problem) to encourage them to express and cope with their dental fear.

 Fear of doctors and fear of needles

-Two of the most common fears of medical procedures are the fear of doctors and the fear of needles.
-These simple fears, when not overcome by patients, either by themselves or with medical help, can cause great problems in the future for their health.